antonsofyan/Paraphrasing/README.md

 # Paraphrasing
-This is script to make Paraphrase Database (PPDB) aaa
+A script to make Paraphrase Database (PPDB)

+# Note
+This is test version, I will commit better one.

+# What is PPDB?
+hogefuga

+# Required
+hogefuga